Lucía Caram: Biography

+In March 2023, Carams brought humanitarian aid and returned home with refugees or wounded soldiers.
+“Now after 18 trips, I see that Ukraine has lost one or two generations.
+You go to the cemetery, and you see the graves multiply every time.
+I am struck by this,” she said.
+In her 24 May 2023 visit to Pope Francis she discussed about her project to provide field hospitals to Ukraine.

+On 13 March 2024, Caram and Religión Digital met Pope Francis at the Paul VI Hall, (la auletta) who advised:“Do not lose hope.
+Continue fighting for this living Church and making it known.”

+On 28 August 2025, Caram met with Pope Leo XIV in a private audience.
+Details of the meeting are unknown, and the audience only came to light because photographs were released showing that it happened.

 Television

 She collaborates on the program Las mañanas de Cuatro.
 She also has a recipe show on the Spanish Cooking Channel, Sor Lucía.
 This program is also broadcast for Latin America by El Gourmet.

 Awards and recognitions

 In 2006, she received the Àlex Seglers Memorial Prize in recognition of her activity in ecumenism, such as the creation of the Interreligious Dialogue Group in Manresa and her participation in the Second Catalan Parliament's Committee on Religions in 2006.

 In 2015, she was given the Catalan of the Year Award, a prize that is granted by a vote from the readers of El Periódico de Cataluña and the viewers of the TV3 program Els matins.